 Office: 368 Business Building

-Dr. Jiro Yoshida is Assistant Professor of Business at the Smeal College of Business and Fellow at the Institute for Real Estate Studies, the Pennsylvania State University.
-He also serves as Senior Fellow at Policy Research Institute of the Ministry of Finance of Japan, an Expert Committee Member of the Japanese National Land Council, and Research Fellow at the Housing Research and Advancement Foundation of Japan.
+Dr. Jiro Yoshida is Associate Professor of Business at the Smeal College of Business and Fellow at the Institute for Real Estate Studies, the Pennsylvania State University.
+He also serves as Research Associate at Columbia Business School, Senior Research Fellow at the Ministry of Finance of Japan, an Expert Committee Member of the Japanese National Land Council, and Research Fellow at the Housing Research and Advancement Foundation of Japan.